-- 11.9.1.
-Instructions on terminating a subscription service must be clear, easy to understand, and readily available. - 11.9.2.
+11.9.1.
+Instructions on terminating a subscription service must be clear, easy to understand, and readily available.

+11.9.2.
 Customers must be able to unsubscribe from any subscription service via SMS using no more than two words, one of which must be 'STOP'.
-If a reply could pertain to multiple services, either all services should be terminated, or the recipient should be given a choice of service to terminate. - 11.9.3.
-The 'STOP' request described above must be charged at the lowest tariffed rate available (with the exception of reverse billed rates). - 11.9.4.
-Where the words 'END', 'CANCEL', 'UNSUBSCRIBE' or 'QUIT' are used in place of 'STOP' in a request, the service provider must honour the opt-out request as if the word 'STOP' had been used. - 11.9.5.
+If a reply could pertain to multiple services, either all services should be terminated, or the recipient should be given a choice of service to terminate.

+11.9.3.
+The 'STOP' request described above must be charged at the lowest tariffed rate available (with the exception of reverse billed rates).

+11.9.4.
+Where the words 'END', 'CANCEL', 'UNSUBSCRIBE' or 'QUIT' are used in place of 'STOP' in a request, the service provider must honour the opt-out request as if the word 'STOP' had been used.

+11.9.5.
 Where a service is linked to a specific short code in advertisements for that service, then sending a 'STOP' request to that short code should result in the termination of that service.
 If a request to a short code could pertain to multiple services, either all services should be terminated, or the recipient should be given a choice of service to terminate.

-- 11.9.6.
-If a message sent by a customer cannot be parsed by a WASP, then the resulting response to the customer should contain sufficient information for the customer to be able to unsubscribe from that service, or to be able to contact the service provider's customer support. - 11.9.7.
-For services where the primary means of interacting with the service is via USSD or WAP, and for which the reminder message set out in clause 11.7.1. or 11.8.1. is used, clause 11.9.2. does not apply. - 11.9.8.
-Members must ensure that the termination mechanism is functional and accessible at all times. - 11.9.9.
+11.9.6.
+If a message sent by a customer cannot be parsed by a WASP, then the resulting response to the customer should contain sufficient information for the customer to be able to unsubscribe from that service, or to be able to contact the service provider's customer support.

+11.9.7.
+For services where the primary means of interacting with the service is via USSD or WAP, and for which the reminder message set out in clause 11.7.1. or 11.8.1. is used, clause 11.9.2. does not apply.

+11.9.8.
+Members must ensure that the termination mechanism is functional and accessible at all times.

+11.9.9.
+For USSD services, the unsubscribe option must be listed on the top-level menu, under the heading "UNSUBSCRIBE".

+11.9.10.
 When a customer has requested that they be unsubscribed from a service, an unsubscribe notification must be sent to that customer, and must use the following text format, flow and wording: